 Taking my career to the level of a calling, I find challenges of modernity a novel pursuit.
-Design is created and given away, communication is disseminated, our work is absorbed and if successful enmeshed in humanity.
+Design is created and given away, communication is disseminated, our work is absorbed and if successful enmeshed in culture and humanity.
 It is sacrificial.
 I am a designer, but first and foremost I am a public servant.

 Highlights